 Startups San Antonio reports on the emerging capabilities, companies, and people developing innovative solutions in technology, bioscience, engineering, and cybersecurity in San Antonio, Texas.
-From indoor GPS mapping to financial technology solutions, groundbreaking advances in robotics advances, and diagnosing Alzheimer’s using artificial intelligence, San Antonio has so many compelling stories to share.
+From indoor GPS mapping to financial technology solutions, groundbreaking advances in robotics advances to artificial intelligence (AI) drug discovery, San Antonio has so many compelling stories to share.

 These strengths add up to a thriving startup scene that’s growing by leaps and bounds in San Antonio, with new companies being formed almost daily.
 With so much talent in technology, science, cybersecurity, and engineering, it made sense to concentrate this discussion about San Antonio’s startups in one place: StartupsSanAntonio.com.